 In 2017, Mawejje was told by doctors that he had a potentially fatal heart condition called arrhythmia, which makes the heart beat erratically.
 The condition was discovered at the 28th Winter University Games in Kazakhstan, where Mawejje was just 15 points away from opening a quota spot for the 2018 Olympics — a spot that could have made him Uganda’s first winter Olympian.
-Diagnosis in hand, Mawejje and his coach shifted their focus to the 2022 Olympics.
-Instead of getting knocked down by this life changing event, Mawejje used it as fuel to push forward.
+And in 2022, illness sidelined him from the Olympic qualifiers.
+But instead of getting knocked down, Mawejje uses it as fuel to push forward.

 "When you're trying to climb a mountain, you're not going to get to the top unless you run into some obstacles," he explains.
 "With every obstacle that's been thrown my way, a blessing has also been thrown my way.
 How you walk through that darkness to the other side shows who you really are — not when things are shining."

 His initial goal was to first become a snowboarder and then to become a snowboarder who was comfortable in his own skin and within the larger community of snowboarding.
 He sees the Olympics as the highest caliber of competition and something that would allow him to continue to prove his skill set.
 (Read: “Olympic Legacy”) But it’s never just about the Olympics.